 - a.
-Returning a distribution to shareholders that makes a significant contribution to Westland District Council's budgeted distributions from it's CCTO's. - b.
-Maintaining a significant presence in Westland including employing locals and having equipment available throughtout the district. - To be successful in bidding for contestable contracts tendered by Westland District Council and other significant organisations and businesses.
+Returning a distribution to shareholders that makes a significant contribution to the Westland District Council's (Council's) budgeted distributions from it's Council-Controlled Organisations (CCO's). - b.
+Maintaining a significant presence in Westland including employing locals and having equipment available throughout the district. - c.
+Being successful in bidding for contestable contracts tendered by Council and other significant organisations and businesses.